 Recommended readers 18+ for mature content.

-Chasing Treasure – book #2 (A full length novel) On Amazon
+Chasing Treasure – book 2 On Amazon

 “Exciting, steamy, romance that’s heartfelt and entertaining!” – New York Times Bestselling Author Nancy Segovia

 After spending the winter apart, Treasure can’t stop thinking about her former paramedic partner, Bodie Everett.
 But, with her unfortunate history of dating, and an overwhelming fear of commitment, Treasure doesn’t know how she’ll react when Bodie returns from Wilderness School.
 Or, if the irresistible and sexy, Bodie, wants to continue where they left off back in December.
-With a ridiculous suspension from her job as a paramedic and a flooded apartment, Treasure heads to Granite Lake and back to her childhood home — a rundown apartment and a garage packed full of motorcycles.
+With a ridiculous suspension from her job and a flooded apartment, Treasure heads to Granite Lake and back to her childhood home — a rundown apartment and a garage packed full of motorcycles.